alidemirbas/P.HttpService/README.md

     }
 ```

-But I'm sure you wanna do it via "tab tab" 😊 so don't forget to check out code snippets in the project.
+But I'm sure you wanna do it via "tab tab" 😊 so don't forget to import code snippets in the project.
 https://github.com/alidemirbas/P.PHttpClient/blob/master/ApiPost.snippet

 It's that much easy 😏